mhansen/ansible-trace/README.md

     You don't have to wait for the trace to finish; you can open in-progress trace files.

+## Other Trace Viewers

+Perfetto is the most mature trace viewer, but here are some other options:

+-  chrome://tracing (aka [Catapult Trace Viewer](https://chromium.googlesource.com/external/github.com/catapult-project/catapult/+/refs/heads/master/tracing/docs/getting-started.md)) is the older version of Perfetto.
+Supports generating a standalone HTML page.
+-  [Speedscope](https://www.speedscope.app/) can open the traces, but only shows one host at a time.
+-  [Firefox Profiler](https://profiler.firefox.com/) can open the traces, showing trace spans in the "Marker Chart" tab: [example](https://share.firefox.dev/3mGRPJc).

 ## Other Ansible Profiling Tools

 ### profile_tasks